Summary

 chmod 644 ~/.ssh/config 2>/dev/null

-Alternatively, you can configure SSH agent forwarding to use the Windows SSH agent from within WSL2.
-This avoids duplicating keys.
-Add to your ~/.bashrc:
+Alternatively, SSH agent forwarding can be configured to use the Windows SSH agent from within WSL2.
+This approach avoids duplicating keys.
+The following should be added to ~/.bashrc:

 # Use Windows SSH agent via npiperelay (advanced setup)